Mbein03/marvel-champions-conquest/README.md

 # Marvel Champions Conquest Companion App

 This application was created to be a companion app for _Marvel Champions Conquest_ (MCC), a fan-made campaign designed for the Living Card Game (LCG) _Marvel Champions_.
-Initially, this app will handle card reward rolls for a variety of in-game activities.
-The app is still very much a work-in-progress.
-It started as personal passion project to provide practice as I learn a new stack.
-The goal over time is to add additional functionality to track acquired cards and credits for each player, and handle achievement and shop functionality.
+It handles credit and card tracking on a per-player basis, shop functionality, and loot randomization for acquiring new cards.

 ## Stack & Structure